Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix uploads folder configuration for logos and documents
 - Add demo credentials display on login page
 - Fix: Remove stuck '0' in input fields and unused routes